garfix/nligems/doc/internals.md

 #### Understand the User: Semantic Analysis

 Semantic Analysis maps words and word structures to semantic structures through a process of semantic composition.
-Semantic structures differ from syntactic structures in that they are language independent.
+Semantic structures differ from syntactic structures in that they do not depend on the surface form of the sentence.

+Both words and phrases may have pieces of semantics attached.
+For example:

+    Lexicon
+        book:
+            - semantics: isa(E, book) number(E, singular)

+        married:
+            - semantics: isa(E, marry) tense(E, past)

+    Grammar
+        s(S1) -> np(E1) vp(S1)
+            - semantics: subject(S1, E1)

+        vp(V1) -> vbar(V1) np(E1)
+            - semantics: object(V1, E1)

+Verbs represent actions and states.
+They may be represented as predicates (as in marry(E, F)) but also as objects (as in isa(E, marry)).
+The former is more intuitive, but the latter is more expressive.

-In forming a semantic structure (logical form), a system may first create some intermediate representations (called quasi logical forms).
+In forming a semantic structure (logical form), a system may first create some intermediate representations (sometimes called quasi logical forms).

 Different types of phrases need to be handled differently in the analysis and composition process.

 This process uses language dependent composition rules.

-##### Determiners: Quantifier Scoping
+##### Quantifier Scoping

 In a sentence, a noun phase (NP) is about things.
 It may contain a determiner phrase (DP).
 This DP specifies the things.
 A quantifier phrase (QP) is a special form of DP.
 It determines the quantity of the NP; the number of things.
 The NP many be "many", "few", "3", "more than 3", "all", "some" or "none".